KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 #
 # [👨‍💻](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/blob/main/category_search.py) The Tests [👩‍💻](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/blob/main/source_search.py)

-Use these to identify what is being blocked by the list of your choice
+Utilize these tools to identify what is being blocked by your chosen list

 |⛔| • 🔴 • 🔴 • 🔴 • |⛔|
 |:---:|:---:|:---:|